Ultra-wealthy Should Plan for 40% Estate Tax

 Have a conversation with your financial advisor and your estate planning attorney.
 You may want to review your estate plan and forecast whether your heirs will owe a federal or state estate tax or inheritance tax.
 Once you have an idea of the amount, you can examine strategies to either reduce the value of your estate or set aside cash or insurance policies to fund the bill for heirs.
 If most of your assets are illiquid – such as farmland or real estate – you may need to think creatively about how your heirs will create liquid cash to pay the IRS.
 A life insurance strategy is one consideration.
 Or, a sale of inflated assets prior to death could make sense at today’s lower capital gains rates.

 Is your estate plan up to date?
 Do you have a plan for heirs to cover both federal and state estate taxes?
-If you need help from a wealth manager, I can assist.
-Schedule a call to learn more today.
+If you have a net worth over $2 million and need help from a wealth manager, the Peak Wealth Planning team can assist you.

 - - - - - - - - - - - - - - -